crmlatte/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The GitHub URL must be a valid URL (e.g. starts with `https://github.com/`)
 * To remove a GitHub assignment, leave `g/` empty (i.e. `g/` with no value)

+`GITHUB_URL`:
+- Must be in the format`https://github.com/USERNAME`
+- Username must be 1 to 39 characters long.
+- Username must consist of alphanumeric characters that are separated only by dashes (-), if any.
+- Username must start and end with an alphanumeric character.

 Examples:
 * `github 2 g/https://github.com/alice` <br>